paultopia/conlaw_casebook/spring-2022-iteration/05a-justiciability.md

 All of those except for the political question doctrine derive from the "cases" and "controversies" requirement of Article 3, which the Court has interpreted to mean that the judicial branch can only hear genuine disputes between two parties with real opposing interests to be resolved by the court.

 In addition to that textual rationale, there are some well-accepted policy reasons for enforcing the justiciability doctrines.
 First, there's a worry about wasting judicial resources by resolving cases where people don't have a real stake.
 Second, there's a worry that if the courts handle cases where there aren't litigants with an incentive to develop the facts and law (because they have actual money or other interests on the table, the court could make garbage precedent, based in inadequate facts and legal argument.
 The adversary system depends on parties with genuine motives to litigate the cases themselves to the fullest.
+Third, there are basic issues both of democracy and individual liberty: federal court rulings are a big hammer, and we don't want our judges either ordering private citizens around or striking down democratically enacted laws and such unless someone's rights are actually violated in a meaningful way.

 ## Standing